-Learning one has risky genes can be an extremely traumatic experience.
-People living in affected families have often lost parents, siblings or other close relatives and live in constant fear of being next.
-It's hard to take the step to confirm whether you have inherited risky genes and even harder to make the difficult choices required to protect yourself if genetic testing is positive.
-We are here to help with information, support and can connect you with others like you.
+Learning one carries risky genes can be an extremely traumatic experience.
+People living in affected families have often lost parents, siblings, children and/or other close relatives and live in constant fear of being next.
+It's hard to take the step to find out whether you carry risky genes and it is even harder to make the difficult choices required to protect yourself in the case of a positive genetic test result.
+We are here to help with up-to-date information, helpful resources and to provide supportive connections.

 Have fun while meeting others like you